-Pros and Cons of Lane Splitting
+Pros and Cons of Lane Splitting in North Carolina

-- Unexpected doors opening
+- Unexpected door openings

 - Sudden lane changes from other vehicles